4Anj/FlowParse/README.md

 http://localhost:3000
 ```

-That's it, the project is running locally.
+That's it, the project is running locally.🎉

 ### Usage
 Click "Upload PCAP" and select your network capture file (.pcap, .pcapng, .cap)